Influence of Peers

 Turner K, Gordon J, Young R. Cigarette access and pupil smoking rates: a circular relationship.
 Health Promotion International 2004;19:428-436pubmed open access

-Young R, Sweeting H. Adolescent bullying, relationships, mental health and gender atypical behaviour: a gender diagnosticity approach.
-Sex Roles 2004;50:525-537
+Young R, Sweeting H. Adolescent bullying, relationships, psychological well-being, and gender-atypical behavior: a gender diagnosticity approach.
+Sex Roles 2004;50:525-537open access